Anchor27/POS_Tagging_of_Low_Resource_Indian_Languages/README.md

 ## 7. Project Files' Structure
 The project's structure is organized as follows:

-- `data/`       :         Contains datasets used for training and testing the model.
+- `data/`       :         Contains datasets used for training and testing the model
 - `src/`         :        Source code and Google Collab Notebook
 - `README.md`     :       This README file